Alleged Saudi role in the September 11 attacks: 2004 – 9/11 Commission Report

-The Final report of the 9/11 Commission published on July 2004 at the request of Bush Administration and the U.S Congress concluded that there was "no evidence" linking Saudi Arabian government or its senior officials to the 9/11 attacks.
+The 9/11 Commission's final report, the 9/11 Commission Report, published in July 2004 at the request of Bush administration and the U.S Congress, concluded that there was "no evidence" linking Saudi Arabian government or its senior officials to the September 11 attacks.

-The Commission noted the presence of numerous private donors and sources of fundraising in Saudi Arabia and other Gulf States for Al-Qaeda before 9/11, stating:
+The Commission noted the presence of numerous private donors and sources of fundraising in Saudi Arabia and other Gulf States for Al-Qaeda before 9/11.